 #3 ESL Food Games: Dictogloss

 This is a classic 4-skills ESL activity that’s ideal for just about any topic, including food.
-The way it works is that you find a short reading in your textbook, or online, or make one yourself.
+The way it works is that you find a short reading in your ESL book, or online, or make one yourself.

 Then, you read it out quickly and the students have to work together to re-create the story, either through writing or speaking.
 You read it again and the students work to improve what they have until it’s close to the original.